 Here’s a brief list of all the essentials you should consider including in your promotional website:

 - Hero section with promotion name and call to action (CTA)

 - How to enter

 - Official Rules

-Last summer, we worked with Blue Bunny and their agency partners, to launch a multi part campaign that featured three separate promotions: the Blue Bunny Summer of Funlightenment.
+An example of how this works in practice, we worked with Blue Bunny and their agency partners, to launch a multi-part campaign that featured three separate promotions: the Blue Bunny Summer of Funlightenment.
 Even though the Summer of Funlightenment had three separate promotions, each campaign was consistent in both messaging and creative, making learning all the ins and outs of each program easy and efficient for the user.